rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ## Analysis

-Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Testing Datasets
+Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Testing Datasets.

 1. KNN (Original Algorithm)
 2. LDA (Original Algorithm)